adamchainz/django-capture-on-commit-callbacks/README.rst

 Django 2.2 to 4.0 supported.

-**Note:** This package is not needed on Django 3.2+ and a system check will trigger an error on such versions.
+**Note:** This package is not needed on Django 4.0+ and it will error on usage for such versions.

 ----